MJStone587/Pokemon/README.md

 Why? :

   I built this small program to practice working with API and as a fan of Pokemon I was always frustrated using the Serebii site.
-I wanted a smaller more concise pokemon site that gave me the information I wanted without having to slog may way through serebii.
+I wanted a smaller more concise pokemon site that gave me the information I wanted without having to slog my way through numerous serebii pages.

 What did I use? :